Is Hiring a Car Accident Lawyer Worth It? (Arizona)

 How much does a car accident lawyer cost?

-Most car accident cases are handled on a contingency fee, meaning the fee is a percentage of the recovery.
-Both the ABA’s Model Rule guidance and the State Bar of Arizona ethics guidance emphasize that contingency agreements must be in writing and signed by the client, and should explain how fees/expenses are handled.
+Most car accident cases use a contingency fee, meaning the attorney’s fee is a percentage of your recovery.
+Both the ABA’s Model Rules and the State Bar of Arizona’s ethics guidance require that contingency agreements be in writing, signed by the client, and clearly explain how fees and expenses are handled.

-What if I was partly at fault in Arizona?
+What if I were partly at fault in Arizona?

-Arizona follows comparative negligence, meaning your compensation can be reduced by your percentage of fault (with limits for intentional/willful conduct).
-That’s why evidence and how fault is argued matters a lot in negotiation.
+Arizona follows comparative negligence, so your compensation can be reduced by your percentage of fault, except in cases of intentional or willful conduct.
+That’s why gathering evidence and clearly arguing fault play a crucial role in negotiations.

 How long do I have to file a car accident injury lawsuit in Arizona?

 For most personal injury actions, Arizona’s statute of limitations is two years (A.R.S. § 12-542).
-If a government entity/employee is involved, special notice rules can apply (often much sooner).
+Special notice rules often apply and usually require much earlier action when a government entity or employee is involved.

 Who pays medical bills while the case is pending?

-It depends—payment can involve health insurance, MedPay (if you have it), liens, or eventual reimbursement from a settlement/judgment.
+It depends—payment can involve health insurance, MedPay (if you have it), liens, or eventual reimbursement from a settlement/judgement.
 Big Chad Law has a full breakdown that you can link for clarity.

 Will my car accident case go to court?

-Most cases settle, but some do go to litigation when liability is disputed, damages are contested, or negotiations stall.
-Big Chad Law has two useful supporting posts that let you answer this without sounding “salesy.”
+Most cases settle, but parties take some cases to litigation when they dispute liability, contest damages, or stall during negotiations.
+Big Chad Law has two useful supporting posts that let you answer this without sounding “salesy”.

 What should I bring to a free consultation?